 Things to Do in Frontenac County South

-Frontenac County offers something for everyone, with a variety of culinary options, attractions and accommodations ranging from luxurious to rustic.
-In the county’s southern region, which kisses the city of Kingston to the west and the shorelines of Lake Ontario to the south, you’ll find plenty of activities for families, couples and individuals, from playful to historical.
+Frontenac County offers a variety of culinary options, attractions and accommodations ranging from luxurious to rustic.
+In the county’s southern region, which kisses the city of Kingston to the west and the shorelines of Lake Ontario to the south, you’ll find plenty of activities from playful to historical.

 When it comes to Frontenac County, water is the focal point.
 You can spend the day searching the county for Rideau Canal lock stations dotted from Ottawa to Kingston.
 The St. Lawrence River also beckons adventurers to kayak, canoe or take a ferry to one of the area’s lovely islands.